What I want to accomplish this month:

 - Research art historical information for the locations we are visiting

 What I am happy to say I have accomplished this month:

 - Booked our one-night in a Rome hostel (8 bed/mixed room $37)

-- Booked our one-night stay in the Copenhagen airport hotel ($190 – that price makes me want to vomit but includes breakfast & only a 2 minute walk to the airport!)
+- Booked our one-night stay in the Copenhagen airport hotel ($190 – that price makes me want to vomit but includes breakfast & it is inside the airport!)

 - Booked our stay in a monastery in Assisi

 - Book our apartment right outside the walls of Siena

 - Finished my predictive budget (right now our estimated total, including airfare, is ~$3,600)

 The biggest impact to our budget is usually accommodations and each trip I look for stays with different criteria; I truly enjoy the hunt of good hostels/hotels/apartments!
 This time I really wanted to stay in a monastery in Assisi, that idea planted itself in my mind and I couldn’t shake it.
 In all honesty monasteries were the first hostels so it isn’t much different besides being more spiritual in nature.
 Our monastery stay is 310 euros total (4 nights/2 people).